h2r/LAMBDA/README.md

 Under each folder, there are three main numpy files: `depth_<num>`, `inst_seg_<num>`, and `rgb_<num>`, which correspond to the depth image, segmentation image, and rgb image, respectively.

-Under the metadata for each folder, there is a dumped json describing other metadata of each time step.
+There is also a json file which includes dumped metadata for that time step.
 The detailed metadata can be found in the dataset card.

 <!-- | key | description | value |